 Lacks ground tarp and cover

-It does include some great extras that will make maintaining the pool easier.: a filter pump, chlorinator, and filter cartridge are all included.
-Consider purchasing a ground tarp to go under the pool and a cover to go over the pool.
-This helps keep the pool in great shape and reduces the overall time you spend getting rid of debris.
+It does include some great extras that will make maintaining the pool easier: a filter pump, chlorinator, and filter cartridge are all included.
+Consider purchasing a ground tarp to go under the pool, and a cover to go over it.
+They help keep the pool in great shape, and reduce the overall time you spend getting rid of debris.
 At the end of pool season, simply drain the pool, clean it, and fold it (dry) for storage.